WarperSan/Ocean-Ritual/Assets/BehaviourModule/README.md

 In any node, you can set data to a given key by calling `Node.SetData`.
 This will give access to this information to every child of the node.
 If you want to pass data upwards (to a node that is not your child), you need to set the data in a shared parent (like the root).

 To collect the data, you need to call `Node.GetData` and pass the key for the data.
-This will look into every parent to see if any has data associated with the key,
+This will look into every parent to see if any has data associated with the key.

+### Attach a node to another node
+In order to build a tree, you need to attach nodes together to form the actual tree.
+In order to do that, there are 3 ways to do it:
+1. Passing the children in the constructor
+2. Calling `Node.Attach` while passing the children
+3. Adding the parent with the child (or doing `root += child`)

+*Note that the methods can vary depending on the parent's type.
+This is true for the most operator nodes*

 ## Trees
 Now that we covered how to create custom nodes, we need to create the actual tree with which the AI will work.